tcrurav/SupabaseCRUD/README.md

-# Simplest CRUD example with React and Supabase
+# Simplest CRUD example with React and Supabase.

 This project is just a project example to learn how to use Supabase with React.